AbirHaque/CSVOL/README.md

 #### Roadmap
 We plan on moving meeting notes to a group website in the future.
 General meeting notes for all of Wichita CPU's operations can be found on [our group's public Google Doc](https://docs.google.com/document/d/1penokzeQKJ7PXM5JvUvn8pT_uso4QuSFwjQhdeqkrpU/edit).

-Will implement the following functions:
+Will implement the following features:
-- Maybe Turing completeness?
+- Edit cell value to equal another cell's value
+- Edit cell value wil math operators (+,-,*,/)

-Current functionality:
+Current features:
-- Enable REPL environment
+- Invocable REPL environment
-- Create new file
+- Create, add, edit, delete, and print file contents
-- Pull existing file to read
-- Drop existing file
+- Modularization
-- Print contents of file
-- Edit contents of file
-- Delete contents of file
+- For loops
+- Conditional statement

 More additions will be decided upon and listed during general meetings.